UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 2. Try switching to Model: large-v3.
 3. Use combination of both 1 and 2.
+4. If you are sure about the language used in the recording, use the 2 letter code from the list below when asked for it in the gui.

 ### Languages available
 Use the following 2 letter code to perform transcribing when asked in the GUI:
 `en`: "english",